 How much is property tax in North Vancouver for condos vs houses?

 Condos usually have lower property taxes because their assessed value is lower, but you also need to factor in strata fees.
+Comparing condo vs house in North Vancouver helps you understand the full cost difference.
 Detached homes have higher taxes but no strata costs.

 Does property tax increase every year in North Vancouver?